-Painting walls can be troubling when there are a great plural of wall flaws that will disrupt your painting.
+Painting walls can be troubling when there numerous wall flaws that will disrupt your painting.
 Luckily, there are a lot of quick fixes for wall issues that will get your surfaces even and ready for paint.

-1.)
-Stained Walls
+1. Stained Walls

 When going to paint a stained wall, you should first try to wash off the stain.
 If this fails to work apply a stain-blocking primer with a paint roller.
 This will keep the stain from bleeding through the new paint.

-2.)Popped Nails in Walls
+2. Popped Nails in Walls

 For a popped nail put a 1-1/4-inch drywall screw into the wall either 2 inches below or above the popped nail.
 After this, pry out the popped nail while holding a putty knife below the pry bar to guard the wall.

-3.)Glue Spots on Walls
+3. Glue Spots on Walls

 Glue spots are easy to remove.
 Use a utility knife to score the paper and then peel off the old glue.
-You can also use sandpaper on smaller areas where you find leftover glue.
+You can also use sandpaper in smaller areas where you find leftover glue.

-4.)Torn Paper on Walls
+4. Torn Paper on Walls

 After this, use a thin layer of joint compound to cover the gouge.
 Finally, apply a second coat if needed, and feather it out across the wall.
 Once the surface is dry, sand the surface smooth.

-5.)Mark and Repair Hidden Flaws on Walls
+5. Mark and Repair Hidden Flaws on Walls

 To find minor flaws on your walls turn off all of the lighting fixtures in the room and close the curtains.
 Next, hold a trouble light next to the wall and run it across the surface.

-6.)Holes in Walls
+6. Holes in Walls

-To repair small holes in your wall use spackling compound, for large holes use joint compound.
+To repair small holes in your wall use a spackling compound, for large holes use joint compounds.
 Simply apply a thin layer of the compounds with a putty knife.